donniebreve/rose-pine-doom-emacs/README.md

-# rose-pine-doom-emacs
+# Rosé Pine for DOOM Emacs
-Rosé Pine for DOOM Emacs.
-For those who want to soothe the eyes while the fingers burn.
+All natural pine, faux fur and a bit of soho vibes for the classy minimalist.

 # How to install
 1. Clone or download this repo